 As we prepare for the new school year, we wanted to extend a warm welcome to our new families and a sincere thank you to our returning families.
-It was such a wonderful summer of splash days, spirit weeks, charity events, and special visitors.
+We had such a wonderful summer and are looking forward to another successful year of learning, fun, and growth.